Study in Germany

 Funding to study in Germany

-As in the UK, there are numerous organisations offering needs and merit-based scholarships and grants, such as federal states, foundations, religious organisations, and the Federal Ministry of Education and Research.
-To get some ideas, visit Studying in Germany - Financing your studies in Germany.
+In Germany, various organisations offer needs and merit-based scholarships and grants, such as federal states, foundations, religious organisations, and the Federal Ministry of Education and Research (BMBF).

-Contact the consulate or embassy in your home country for more information on what you're entitled to and how to apply.
-You can also explore your funding options and search via the scholarship database at DAAD - Scholarships.
+Additionally, contact the consulate or embassy in your home country for more information about available scholarships and how to apply.
+You can also search for scholarships using the database at DAAD - Finding scholarships.

 Student visas